lorensen/VTKExamples/src/Java.md

 [AmbientSpheres](/Java/Rendering/AmbientSpheres) | vtkProperty | Demonstrates the effect of ambient lighting on spheres.
 [Cone6](/Java/Rendering/Cone6) | vtkBoxWidget vtkInteractorStyleTrackballCamera | This example introduces 3D widgets.
 3D widgets take advantage of the event/observer design pattern.
 Corresponds to the missing Step 6 Java example from VTK/Examples/Tutorial.
 [Mace](/Java/Rendering/Mace) | | An example of multiple inputs and outputs.
+[SpecularSpheres](/Java/Rendering/SpecularSpheres) | vtkProperty | Demonstrates the effect of ambient lighting on spheres.

 ## Lighting